Take Care with NSAIDs

 Horsemen have come to rely on nonsteroidal anti-inflammatory drugs (NSAIDs) to treat a host of injuries–heat and swelling, aches and pains.

-Most horses respond well to these drugs and suffer from little or no side effects.
-But in some cases, NSAIDs such as phenylbutazone (“bute”) and flunixin meglamin (Banamine(r)) can cause bowel-wall inflammation or stomach ulcers.
-High doses given over extended periods or as preventatives in uninjured horses are the usual reasons NSAIDs do harm.
+Most horses respond well to these drugs and develop few or no side effects.
+But in some cases, NSAIDs such as phenylbutazone (“bute”) and flunixin meglamin (Banamine®) can cause bowel-wall inflammation or stomach ulcers.
+The administration of high doses or doses given over extended periods for chronic conditions are the usual reasons NSAIDs do harm in horses.

 If you’ve been treating a horse long-term with NSAIDs due to chronic joint pain, for instance, consult with your veterinarian about other possible treatments that may lessen the potential for medication-trigger colics.